amirrajan/survivingtheappstore/manuscript/developer-logs.md

 []()

-#Nov 18, 2013: Additional Notable Interactions
+#Day 167 - Nov 18, 2013: Additional Notable Interactions

 Using the @ADarkRoomiOS Twitter account, I interacted with Leigh Alexander (@leighalexander), an editor at Gamasutra and Kotaku, about